Camarillo White Horse Association

 How many Camarillo White Horses are there?

-There are eleven Camarillo White Horses in Ventura County, California; two in Los Angeles County, California; and one in Oregon.
+There are now 17 living Camarillo White Horses in Ventura County, California; two in Los Angeles County, California; and one in Oregon.

 Do the Camarillo White Horses carry the Overo Lethal White Syndrome (OLWS) gene?